Fr0sT-Brutal/awesome-pascal/README.md

 ﻿# Awesome Delphi
 A curated list of awesome Delphi frameworks, libraries, resources, and shiny things.
 Inspired by awesome-... stuff.

 **Note that only open-source projects are considered.
 Dead projects are mainly ignored except for those which do not have alive analogs.**
+Feel free to suggest other missing nice projects either by comments or pull requests.

 - [Awesome Delphi](#awesome-delphi)
 	- [General Libraries](#general-libraries)